 Mui Ne is a small fishing village in south Vietnam.
 Just a short, five hour, bus journey from Saigon.
-It makes for a good stop on your tour of the country.
+It makes for a great stop on your tour of the country.
+Famous for the sand dunes but their is so much more to Mui Ne than what meets the tourist eye.
 Having lived and worked in Mui Ne for two months, I feel I have a good insight to the village.

 How long do you need?

 I would advise staying in Mui Ne for at least one or two full days.
 If you are an avid surfer or kite surfer then you should stay longer and take advantage of the strong winds in high season.
-However if you are like me and have the surfing abilities of a drunk walrus then two days is enough.
+However if you are like me and have the surfing abilities of a drunk walrus then two days is enough (unless you plan to work of course).
 You can see the dunes and fairy stream and still have time to relax and explore.

 Where to stay?